AM311/Cybersecurity_Report/home.md

 	==DIMOSTRARE CHE QUELL'ACCOUNT PUÒ CONNETTERSI SOLO AL DNS (altrimenti basterebbe così!)==

  3. **Ask for a TGT for these accounts:**
- Using the following command we ask the DC for a TGT foreach of the previous accounts
+ Using the following command we ask the DC for a TGT foreach of the previous accounts:

  4. tt
  5. ff